Shahnaz Bashir: Education and work

-Critical acclaim
+Critical acclaim on literary achievements

+Shahnaz Bashir's fiction has appeared in major anthologies and his essays and reportage have been published in TIME and other leading platforms.
 His debut novel The Half Mother (Hachette, 2014) won the Muse India Young Writer Award 2015.
 The book has been translated into several Indian languages and French as La Mère Orpheline, becoming the first-ever novel from Kashmir to be translated into a foreign (European) language.

 Shahnaz Bashir's second book Scattered Souls (HarperCollins, 2016) was longlisted for "Tata Lit Live Award 2017" for Best Book - Fiction.
 It was conferred with The Citizen's "Talent of the Year Award 2017".
 In April 2018, Kashmir Observer reported "Scattered Souls is the best-selling fiction book in Kashmir till date...
 Its sales [in the bookstores of Srinagar] have surpassed the other fiction titles by Kashmiri writers writing in English".
 His works of fiction have been compared with Saadat Hasan Manto and Anton Chekov.
 The Asian Age observed: "There are easy comparisons with Manto in the often-shocking glibness with which Bashir lays bare a character's innermost feelings, or with Chekov in the rootedness of the characters to their circumstances."

 In 2017, Pro Helvetia, the Swiss Arts Council awarded him a writer's research residency at Winterthur, Switzerland.